Delilah (radio host): Format

-The show includes "Friday Nite Girls", a "fan club"-style feature in which she honors groups of her regular female listeners with prizes.
-She occasionally also calls certain "Friday Nite Girls" chapters and speaks with them live on the air.
-She also airs a "Delilah Dilemma" each evening in the first and third hours of the broadcast.
+The show includes "Friday Night Girls", where she honors groups of her regular female listeners with prizes.
+She occasionally also calls "Friday Night Girls" chapters and speaks with them live on the air.

+She also airs a "Delilah Dilemma" each evening in the first and third hours of the broadcast, where she reads a dilemma submitted by a listener and offers advice on their situation.

 Distribution

-The program debuted on four stations at the beginning of 1996, finishing the year on a dozen stations.
+The program debuted on four stations at the beginning of 1996 and finished the year on a dozen stations.
 In 1997, Broadcast Programming started to distribute the program, which was later bought by Jones Radio Networks.
 Delilah moved to Premiere Radio Networks in 2004, where she remains to this day.
 There are nearly 170 radio stations, and the Armed Forces Radio Network, airing the program.
-Jane Bulman is the original executive producer and has been in that role for 20 years.
+Jane Bulman has been the executive producer of the show since its inception.

 Many of the stations carrying the show are owned by Premiere parent iHeartMedia.
 In November 2006, WLTW in New York began carrying her.
 The version of the show that runs on WLTW is a separate, specially tailored version of the show produced just for that station, with music programmed by local WLTW Programming.
-In 2007, longtime lovesongs host Zoe Bonet was dropped from KODA Houston and replaced with her.
+In 2007, KODA Houston began carrying her show.
 In March 2012, she went on the air in Los Angeles on KFSH-FM, a Salem Broadcasting owned station playing Christian music.
-This addition debuted the Christian Music formatted version of the program. iHeartRadio has an online Delilah stream where listeners can hear the show all the time regardless of time zone or broadcast market.
-Delilah is also on the air at WYJB (B95.5FM), a radio station in Albany, New York in the evening for listeners coming home from work on the weekdays or on the weekends.
+This addition debuted the Christian Music formatted version of the program. iHeartRadio has an online Delilah stream where listeners can hear the show all the time.

 In October 2017, Delilah temporarily went on hiatus after the suicide of one of her children.

 On January 26, 2018, Seattle soft AC station KSWD announced that Delilah would host middays on the station beginning January 29.
 The station also picked up her syndicated show for Friday, Saturday, and Sunday nights.

-In 2021, Rene purchased KDUN in her hometown of Reedsport, Oregon, which carries her syndicated show.
+In 2021, Delilah purchased KDUN in her hometown of Reedsport, Oregon, which carried her syndicated show.
+She returned KDUN's license to the FCC in May 2025, citing the station's lack of commercial success.

 Audience

 The show is popular among women between the ages of 25 and 54.
-As many as eight million people tune in to listen to the program throughout the full week.
+As of 2016, eight million people listen to the program at least once a week.

 According to a Bloomberg interview, Delilah has seen her reported audience numbers plummet in cities where Nielsen Audio has adopted the Portable People Meter for tracking listenership.